iesreza/router/readme.md

 # Simple router
-This is simple web router for golang supporting lazy (optional) variables You may check for samples inside the router_test.go
+This is a simple web router for golang supporting lazy (optional) parameters You may check for samples inside the router_test.go

 ## Quick Guide
 #### Domain Filter
-Domain filter is used to filter domain. it can parse wildcards or even regex.
+Domain filter is used to filter domains. it can parse wildcards or even regex.
 ```
     handler := router.GetInstance()